 Where the correct username and password have been entered, we and the RealMe service may act on any instructions given without further enquiry.

-For the protection of users, other people, the RealMe service, the igovt identity verification service or the NZ Post address verification service, we may suspend or disable your login with or without notice to you if we consider that:
+For the protection of users, other people, the RealMe service, the identity verification service or the NZ Post address verification service or any other third party provided attribute service, we may suspend or disable your login with or without notice to you if we consider that:

-- suspending or disabling your login is necessary to maintain the integrity or security of this website or any RealMe, DIA, NZ Post or other service provider's service or any person; or
+- suspending or disabling your login is necessary to maintain the integrity or security of this website or any RealMe, DIA, NZ Post or other attribute provider service or a service provider's service or any person; or

 - the login is being misused or has otherwise been compromised; or